 - Using sick, vacation or compensatory leave, schedule your physical exam with your doctor’s office.
 When you schedule your appointment, ask the physician’s office staff to make note that you will need the physician to sign the designated section of the “Completed HRA and Physician’s Certification of Routine Physical Examination Affidavit.”
 Be sure to bring the printed form with you.
 It will be helpful to provide the office staff with the form when you check in for your appointment.

-- Before going to your appointment, you may want to review your HRA personalized report again and take it with you to the appointment.
-Make notes of the topics you will discuss with your physician.
-Before you leave your appointment, be sure that your physician has signed the “Physician’s Certification of Routine Physical Exam” section of the Completed HRA and the Physician’s Certification of Routine Physical Exam Affidavit.
+- Before going to your appointment, review the feedback you received from your HRA so that you can discuss it with your physician.
+Make notes so you don’t forget.
+Before you leave your appointment, be sure that your physician has signed the “Physician’s Certification of Routine Physical Exam” section of the Completed HRA and Physician’s Certification of Routine Physical Exam Affidavit.

 - Inform your supervisor of having met the qualifications for Wellness Leave and obtain the supervisor’s signature on the Affidavit.
 Remember, you are not required to nor should you share with your supervisor or HR any personal medical information from your HRA or physician’s visit.
 Only the documentation listed here should be submitted to HR.

 - Review the affidavit to ensure that it is complete.
-Then, scan and email a copy of the HRA completion email and the Completed Physician’s Certification of Routine Physical Exam Affidavit to HR at POWERUP@uh.edu.
+Then, scan and email a copy of the HRA completion email (or Completion Certificate) and the Completed Physician’s Certification of Routine Physical Exam Affidavit to HR at POWERUP@uh.edu.

 - HR will review the documentation and, if all requirements are met, will notify you and your supervisor via email of your successful completion of the requirements for eight (8) hours wellness leave.
 The notification will provide guidance for both the employee and supervisor in regard to how the leave should be processed.